tfrenkiel040/website/_posts/2025-02-10-thoughts-about-campaigns.md

 ---
 layout: post
-title:  "Understanding demand gen (2)"
+title:  "Thoughts about campaigns"
 date:   2025-01-21 10:00:00 +0200
 categories: marketing
 ---

-# Some Thoughts About Marketing Campaigns
+# Some thoughts about marketing campaigns

 What is a marketing campaign?
 I'll start by sharing what I think are the components that make a campaign, well, a campaign.